-The government has announced plans to introduce a regulatory regime aimed at the largest digital firms designated with 'Strategic Market Status'.
-In addition, there are proposals for an Online Safety Bill which intends to improve online safety for UK users by requiring in-scope firms to prevent the proliferation of illegal and harmful content.
-These are discussed below.
+The government has announced plans to introduce a regulatory regime aimed at the largest digital firms designated with "strategic market status".
+In addition, there is a draft Online Safety Bill which intends to improve online safety for UK users by requiring in-scope firms to prevent the proliferation of illegal and harmful content.
+This is discussed below.